 - Foreign Exchange - Take a photo of a bill or coin of any denomination of a foreign currency.

-- Esquire - Take a photo of somebody striking a professional pose in front a wall featuring at least one of their framed college degrees/professional certifications.
+- Esquire - Take a photo of somebody striking a professional pose in front an office wall featuring fancy looking degrees and professional certifications.

 - Living History - Take a photo with as many people as you can find who are born in different decades!
 Bonus points for each decade beyond two!